 Etienne Gara and his LA-based self-conducted chamber orchestra, Delirium Musicum, will perform a program rooted in the traditions passed on by the great masters, to build a future filled with hope and resilience.
-They’ll perform on some of the finest rescued instruments from the Holocaust, and bring their delirious love for sharing music through a program including pieces by John Williams, Johannes Brahms, Philip Glass, as well as an homage to Fiddler on the Roof, arrangement by their composer-in-residence, Gianluca Bersanetti.
+They’ll perform on some of the finest rescued instruments from the Holocaust, and bring their delirious love for sharing music through a selection of old and new musical gems including pieces by Johannes Brahms, Philip Glass, as well as an homage to by their composer-in-residence, Gianluca Bersanetti.

 VIP Event includes Pre-concert Reception.

 To purchase tickets, please click the button below.

 Music has the power to heal and bring hope.

 The exhibition opening will feature live music performed on one of these unique instruments and a historical presentation by Susanne Reyto, Chair of Violins of Hope, Los Angeles County.
 The exhibition is generously supported by GRoW @ Annenberg.
 Holocaust Museum LA presents Violins of Hope, an exhibit featuring restored instruments that survived the Holocaust.
 Renowned Tel Aviv violinmakers Amnon and Avshalom Weinstein returned music to these instruments, each possessing a unique story of survival.

 November 21 to January 8, 2022